BodyPusher · Small Space Workout Hub

 Almost no floor space

-March in place, wall sit, standing knee drives, shadowboxing, and calf raises.
+March in place, wall sit, standing knee drives, shadow boxing, and calf raises.
 Repeat for 2 to 4 rounds.

-Yoga mat space
+Narrow mat space

 Glute bridges, dead bugs, bird dogs, forearm plank, and child’s pose breathing.
 Repeat for 2 to 3 rounds.

-4 ft × 6 ft area
+4 × 6 Feet

 Bodyweight squats, push-ups, reverse lunges, step jacks, and plank shoulder taps.
 Repeat for 2 to 4 rounds.